**This post contains affiliate links and I will be compensated if you make a purchase after clicking through my links.

 Also noteworthy is the recognition that some fruits may appear to be dehydrated but are considered candied.
 Common fruits that are candied are pineapples, papayas, and kiwis.

-Also from a culinary perspective, nuts and seeds are considered fruits in the food drying process.
+Also from a culinary perspective, dehydrated nuts and seeds (like sunflower and pumpkin seeds) are considered fruits in the food drying process.

 Common dehydrated fruit